BEKK-IoT/getting-started-beacons/src/text/node/intro.md

 firebase serve
 ```
 #
 You will see two gauges!
+They are not working at the moment because you have not attached any data to them.
+But it's not the purpose for you to use them either, because they are just there for show.
+So DELETE the code for the gauge.

 ## Host in the cloud